godwokenrises/godwoken/docs/deposit_and_withdrawal.md

 ## Deposit

-User deposit by sending a layer1 transaction on CKB while generating a cell with a special lock - deposit lock, which allows the block producer to unlock the cell.
-The block producer unlocks the deposited cell and then moves the assets under the custodian lock, at the same time, the block producer writes the deposit assets to layer2 state.
-All the process is enforced by layer1 script, even the block producer can't take the assets away.
+A deposit request is a layer1 transaction which generates a cell with a special lock - deposit lock.
+The block producer will collect these cells and process the deposit requests in blocks.
+It will unlock the deposit cells, move the assets under the custodian lock, and update layer2 state, in block submission layer1 transactions.
+These transactions are checked by a layer1 script, so the block producer can't take the assets away.

 The deposit cell: